 I have been designing for digital communication since 2005.
-Since then, I've held permanent information architecture, interaction design, research, and director positions at the University of Washington, Übermind, Deloitte Digital, Anthro-Tech, and Frog.
+Since then, I've held information architecture, interaction design, research, and director positions at the University of Washington, Übermind, Deloitte Digital, Anthro-Tech, and Frog.
 During that time I have worked with clients of all sizes in healthcare, education, transportation, retail, media, and government to create flexible structures for understanding in the connected world.

 I started Andy Fitzgerald Consulting, LLC in 2016 in order to work directly with clients on strategic projects that solve specific problems for businesses and users.